-Indian Press Act of 1910 was legislation promulgated in British India imposing strict censorship on all kinds of publications.
+Indian Press Act 1910 was legislation promulgated in British India imposing strict censorship on all kinds of publications.

 Proprietors being obliged to deposit 500 to 5000 Rupees as the Magistrate saw fit.